MonicaTentu/sagemaker-pipeline/README.md

 **Note**: You may incur cost ($) utilizing the resources that constitute this pipeline.

-### Step 2 Prepare the Training code as python package
+### Step 2 Prepare the Training Code as Packaged Python Module

 The source code for your training algorithm should be in the form of a python package with setup.py file in the root level of a Github repository.
 Information about this Github repository, username, branch and personal access token would be provided as parameters when creating the cloudformation stack.